-Food is, in fact, a pretty well-covered topic in our blogs so far; we’ve talked about Vietnam’s signature dishes like banh xeo and banh mi, to bizarre dishes of insects in the city of Ho Chi Minh, as well as recommending good restaurants and food streets around the city.
-Today, we would like to present an extensive list of must-try Vietnamese foods this diverse city always have available for its residents and its visitors.
+Food is, in fact, a pretty well-covered topic in our blogs so far; we’ve talked about Vietnam’s signature dishes like banh xeo and banh mi, to bizarre dishes of insects in the city of Ho Chi Minh, as well as recommended good restaurants and food streets around the city.
+Today, we would like to present an extensive list of must-try Vietnamese foods this diverse city always has available for its residents and visitors.
 Let’s dive into it!

 |Rice, Sticky rice, and "Bánh"|

 Check out our private motorbike tours with professional local guides

 Banh mi and pho are by no doubt two of Vietnam’s best culinary creations, and Ho Chi Minh City is really the best place to eat them.
 Why?
 In Ho Chi Minh City, banh mi and pho are so diverse, so available, so appetizing and so affordable!
 These are like the staples for the locals, perfect for breakfast, lunch, dinner, or just simply for a tasteful quick bite.